Phoneton in Miami County, Ohio — The American Midwest (Great Lakes)

 Categories. • Communications • Industry & Commerce • Man-Made Features • Notable Places • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 8, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 741 times since then and 37 times this year.
+This page has been viewed 746 times since then.
 Photos: 1, 2, 3. submitted on March 8, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.